csound-plugins/csound-plugins/README.md

 ### Windows

-NB: the `jsfx` opcodes are not supported on windows at the moment
+NB: the `jsfx` opcodes are not supported on windows at the moment and are by default excluded from the build process.

 ```bash
 mkdir build && cd build